s00500/env_logger/README.md

 # TODO

+- Add all log functions from logerus
+- Add module name to log statement (at least the final part of the path)
 - add an interface so that any logger can be injected as the canonical logger (currently only logrus is supported)

 ``` go